 If you had a logo created as part of your brand, then by all means add it to your personalised business cards to keep your materials consistent.
 Remember though you don’t need a logo for a personal card.
 So, if you don’t have one, that’s fine.

 Personal Details to Exclude From Personal Business Cards

 Just as it’s important to know what to put on a business card, it’s also important to know what you should avoid putting on your card.Here are some things to exclude from your personal business cards:

 First and most obvious are any kind of mistakes like misspelt words, typos and grammatical mistakes.
 These signal carelessness and unprofessionalism and are off putting.

 2. Incorrect Information

-Your personalized business cards help prospective clients get in touch with you.
-So, it stands to reason that if you’ve included incorrect contact information on your card, you’re defeating the purpose of having personalized business cards.
+Your personalised business cards help prospective clients get in touch with you.
+If you’ve included incorrect contact information on your card, you will miss out.
+Your personalised business cards won't meet their objective.

 3. Too Small Print